oinone/oinone-docs/en/InstallOrUpgrade/Dev-ENV/Node.js-setup.md

 [https://nodejs.org/dist/v20.16.0/](https://nodejs.org/dist/v20.16.0/)

-# 二、Installation
+# Ⅱ、Installation
-## （一）Install Node.js on Linux/macOS
+## （Ⅰ）Install Node.js on Linux/macOS
 ### 1、Unzip
 Use a visualization tool or the following command to unzip